Big Island of Hawaii Visitor Guide

 Kona International Airport

 Serving the West side of the Island of Hawaii, Kona international airport (KOA) is one of the island’s two major airports.
-There are only two small restaurants, so if you are hungry upon arrival you may want to relax and eat before starting the drive to your vacation rental.
-The Big Island Airport is exactly as you might imagine, decorated with tropical green foliage and free of walls allowing you to take in the gorgeous scenery of this incredible paradise.
+There are two small restaurants, so if you are hungry upon arrival you may want to relax and eat before starting the drive to your vacation rental.
+Kona International is exactly as you might imagine, decorated with tropical green foliage and free of walls allowing you to take in the gorgeous scenery of this incredible paradise.

-Spoiler alert: Some travelers are shocked when they fly and to Kona Airport for the first time as part of the airport sits on top of lava flow dating as far back as 1801.
-Although the scenery may seem barren and desolate, don’t worry, it gets so much better!
+Spoiler alert: Some travelers are shocked when they fly into Kona for the first time as part of the airport sits on top of lava flow dating as far back as 1801.
+Although the striking scenery may seem beautiful if a bit barren and desolate, don’t worry, the resort communities further up the coast are lush and beautifully landscaped!

 Big Island Car Rental

-Rental car prices in Hawaii can be cheaper than almost anywhere else on the island’s and the competition is fierce.
-Nearly every visitor to the Big Island uses a rental car as their main transportation, and for good reason, it’s a Big Island!
+Nearly every visitor to the Big Island uses a rental car as their main transportation, and for good reason, it’s a Big Island and folks want the freedom to explore its many incredible natural wonders!

 At the Kona Airport, you will take a short shuttle bus ride to the rental car area.
-We highly suggest reserving your rental car in advance, since companies can run out during peak times.
+Be sure to reserve your rental car well in advance, since companies can run out during peak times.

-Locals Tip: for the adventurous travelers who are looking to travel outside of the resort areas of the Big Island, we highly suggest renting a four-wheel drive vehicle.
-They are more expensive, but there are several roads, beaches, and other sites that you will not be able to visit without 4WD.
+Locals Tip: for adventurous travelers who are looking to travel outside of the resort areas of the Big Island, we highly suggest renting a four-wheel drive vehicle.
+They are more expensive, but there are several roads, beaches, and other sites that you cannot visit without 4WD.

 Getting to Your Big Island Vacation Rental & Resort

-Once you have your rental car, you will notice the gas is most likely much more expensive than your home town.
+Once you have your rental car, you will notice the gas is most likely much more expensive than back home (with the exception being California!).
 Kona is said to have among the highest gas prices in the US, so be prepared to drop some dough at the pump.
 You will find various stations between the airport and your vacation rental.

-If you have a Costco card, be sure to make the most of it and stock up on gas and other items!
+If you have a Costco card, make the most of it and stock up on gas and other items!
 See below.

 Big Island Vacation Rental and Villa Renters - Stocking Up

-We highly suggest making a stop at the Kona Costco before making your way to your vacation home.
+We highly suggest stopping at the Kona Costco before making your way to your vacation home.
 This is a great way to stock up on local meats, fruits, and even some wine and beer.
 Don’t forget your membership card!

 If you’re not a Costco member or do not need bulk food for your group, there are plenty of local grocery stores.
 The Kings Shops and Queens Marketplace at the Waikoloa Resort are a great option for stocking up on grocery items for your vacation rental.
-You will also find shopping, restaurants, and various diving and snorkeling shops.
+You will also find shopping, restaurants, and various diving and snorkeling shops in those shopping centers.
 Consult with your Exotic Estates Villa Specialist on which grocery store is closest to your vacation rental.

 Big Island Scenic Drives

-The long and scenic road to your vacation rental it Is truly diverse and offers towering volcanic mountains, rolling hills of volcanic rock, and a sparkling blue ocean hugging the rugged coastline.
+The long and scenic road to your vacation rental is unique in the world and features towering volcanic mountains, rolling hills of volcanic rock, and the sparkling blue Pacific Ocean hugging the rugged coastline.

-Hualalai is the first resort north of KOA and takes about 15 minutes’ drive to arrive.
-From here, Waikoloa is the next stop and is about 20 minutes further North.
-About 20 minutes’ further is Mauna Kea Resort and vacation homes.
-In short, be prepared for a long and scenic drive before arriving at your Exotic Estates Big Island rental, which tend to be located in the Kohala Coast resort areas.
+Hualalai is the first resort north of KOA and takes about 15 minutes to reach from the airport.
+From here, Waikoloa is the next stop, sitting about 20 minutes further North.
+A little further down the road is beautiful Mauna Lani and the original Mauna Kea Resort follows, at a little over 30 minutes from KOA.
+In short, be prepared for a long and scenic drive before arriving at your Exotic Estates Big Island rental, which will typically be located in one of the Kohala Coast resort areas.

 How Big is the Big Island of Hawaii

 A circular trip around the island would be around 222 miles!
-If you spent time driving around, you would pass through multiple different climates and terrains.
-If you have the week on the Big Island, we suggest that you spend a majority of your time on the Kona side but set aside two or three days to experience the Hilo side.
-The volcano itself can take up to two days, which is easier to explore from Hilo then from Kona.
+If you spent time driving around, you would pass through multiple climates and terrains.
+If you have the week on the Big Island, we suggest that you spend the majority of your time on the Kona side but set aside two or three days to experience the Hilo side.
+Hawaii Volcanoes National Park is immense and can take up to two days to explore.
+It is much closer to Hilo than Kona.

 Kona and the Kohala Coast

 The Kona side of the Big Island is the most well-known, as it has most of the sunshine.
 With a perfect climate and plenty of shops and restaurants, most vacationers will spend their time here.
-The Kona side is also where you will find most of the island activities, excluding the best access to volcanoes.
-The Kohala coast is also the Leeward side of the island, providing the calmest and clearest water in the state.
-This makes for incredible swimming, snorkeling, scuba diving and deep sea fishing.
-Most importantly, the Kona side is also where you will find the best beaches!
+The Kona side is also where you will find many of the activities expected on the Hawaiian vacation.
+The Kohala coast is on the Leeward side of the island, providing the calmest and clearest water in the state, which makes for incredible swimming, snorkeling, scuba diving, and deep sea fishing.
+The Kona side is also where you will find easily accessible beaches!

 Resort Areas of the Big Island